linode/docs/docs/kubernetes/deploy-volumes-with-the-linode-block-storage-csi-driver/index.md

     For example, if you want to use the Newark, NJ, USA data center, you would use `us-east` as your region.

 1. Create the secret by piping in the following secret manifest to the `kubectl create` command.
-Issue the following here document:
+Issue the following command:

         cat <<EOF | kubectl create -f -